gabhinav0110/portfolio-website/content/authors/admin/_index.md

 # - Visitors
 ---

-As a PhD candidate at MIT, I develop state-of-the-art algorithms and methodologies for uncertainty quantification, Bayesian learning, deep learning, and numerical methods for predictive ocean applications.
-The algorithms in my research are problem agnostic, and can be widely applied.
+Recently started working at Sanofi to apply cutting-edge computation, AI/ML/DL, and structural biology technologies to resolve challenges in real-world drug discovery.

-My unique background in mechanical engineering, applied mathematics, and computing position me to identify academically understood cross-disciplinary solutions and translate them to solve real-world challenges.
+As a part of my PhD at MIT, I developed state-of-the-art algorithms and methodologies for uncertainty quantification, Bayesian learning, deep learning, and numerical methods for predictive ocean applications.
+The algorithms developed in my research were problem agnostic, and could be widely applied.

-Outside the lab, I could be found cooking traditional Indian cuisine for my friends, or organizing social events as part of various student organizations.
+My unique background in mechanical engineering, computational biology, applied mathematics, and computing position me to identify academically understood cross-disciplinary solutions and translate them to solve real-world challenges.